 Which famous people wear the short boxed beard?

-The short boxed beard is rocked by celebrities like Ryan Reynolds, Ben Affleck, Jake Gyllenhaal, Bradley Cooper, Jon Hamm, George Lucas, Chris Hemsworth, Chris Pine, George Clooney, and John Krasinski, alongside many others.
+The short boxed beard is rocked by celebrities like Ryan Reynolds, Ben Affleck, Jake Gyllenhaal, Bradley Cooper, Jon Hamm, George Lucas, Chris Hemsworth, Chris Pine, George Clooney, John Krasinski alongside many others.